 Dr. Suresh Joshi, Former Chief Information Commissioner of Maharashtra was appointed as the Electricity Ombudsman w.e.f 20th January, 2011.
 Tenure of Dr. Joshi expired on 19th January, 2014.

 Mr. R. D. Sankhe was thereafter appointed on 7th April, 2014 as the Electricity Ombudsman (Mumbai).
-Mr. Sankhe is former Secretary and Senior Legal Advisor to Government of Maharashtra, Law and Judicary Department, Mantralaya and is holding the post presently.
+Mr. Sankhe is former Secretary and Senior Legal Advisor to Government of Maharashtra, Law and Judicary Department, Mantralaya and was holding the post till 5th April 2019.

 Address of the Office of Electricity Ombudsman (Mumbai)